KS3 Curriculum

 The Music Department consists of two spacious teaching rooms, a studio room for audio recording and two practice rooms.

 YEAR 7 Over the course of the year, Year 7 students develop their skills of exploring, creating, responding and reflecting through considering three big questions: “What core skills do we need to develop to succeed in the Expressive Arts?”, “How do the Expressive Arts reflect the Welsh culture and traditions?” and “How do the Expressive Arts help us develop a positive sense of self-esteem?”.
-These questions provide pupils with a wide range of motivating
+These questions provide students with a wide range of motivating

 learning experiences designed to support, strengthen, and develop their abilities within and across The Four Purposes.

-YEAR 9 In Year 9 pupils continue to reflect on the role of music in popular culture, strengthening and consolidating their skills through investigating
+YEAR 9 In Year 9 students continue to reflect on the role of music in popular culture, strengthening and consolidating their skills through investigating The Four Chords, Film music and Reggae.

 PE